txoof/insertFiles/README.md

 <a name='gettingStarted'> </a>
 ### Getting Started

-You must have google File Stream installed and a user that has `Contributor` permissions must be signed in before using this program.
-See [Help: Setting up FileStream](#SetupFilestream).
-Once FileStream is installed, download and install the application.
+You must have the Google Drive application installed on your computer.
+You must be signed in to the Google Drive application with a user that has `Contributor` permissions.
+See [Help: Setting up Google Drive](#SetupGoogleDrive).
+Once Google Drive is installed, download and install the application.

-1. If the application is not in[Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) installed and are signed in as well as a prepared student.export file from PowerSchool.
 1. Download the application from [this link](https://github.com/txoof/insertFiles/raw/master/insert_files.pkg)
 2. Locate the file `insert_files.pkg` -- likely in your `Downloads` folder
 3. Double click on the file to run the installer